12121-2121230/CMOSBatteryFix/README.md

 2. Download time_sync.pyw.
 3. Double-click the file.
 [Only once]
 4. Click "Yes" on the Windows Admin prompt.
 5. That’s it.
 The script is now running and scheduled to start every time you turn on your computer.
+And it is only supported on Windows.
 *  ## 🛑 How to Remove
 1. Open Task Manager and end pythonw.exe.
 2. Open Command Prompt (Admin) and run:
 "schtasks /delete /tn "StealthTimeSync" /f"
 [Note: Use with care as this modifies System Registry values to ensure high-frequency time synchronization.]
-Warning: ***Change the BIOS or UEFI to whatever Windows says, as the BIOS/UEFI will still sometimes say the wrong date.***
+Warning: ***Change the BIOS or UEFI to whatever Windows says after you downloaded this file, as the BIOS/UEFI will still sometimes say the wrong date.***
 Enjoy and ***BYE!***